drata-rv/aws-ou-DrataAutopilotRole/README.md

 Terraform module that provisions the Drata Autopilot IAM role across every selected account in an AWS Organization.
 The module:

 - Enumerates organization accounts and filters them by OU, explicit ID lists, or account tags (e.g., `Environment = PROD`).
-- Deploys the same tightly-scoped IAM role to each targeted account and optionally to the management account running Terraform.
+- Deploys the same tightly-scoped IAM role to each targeted account using a service-managed CloudFormation StackSet, and optionally creates the role in the management account running Terraform.
 - Emits both a per-account ARN map and a single management-account ARN that Drata’s OU integration expects.

 This guide walks through usage from a beginner’s perspective—no existing Terraform project required.

+> **Notes:**
-> **Note:** If you received this module as a zipped package, unzip it somewhere convenient and reference the extracted folder in the `module "drata_autopilot_role"` block shown below.
+> • If you received this module as a zipped package, unzip it somewhere convenient and reference the extracted folder in the `module "drata_autopilot_role"` block shown below.
+> • Ensure CloudFormation StackSets has trusted access enabled with AWS Organizations before running Terraform (`aws organizations enable-aws-service-access --service-principal stacksets.cloudformation.amazonaws.com`).
+> • The module shells out to the AWS CLI (via Python) to enumerate organization accounts, so Terraform must run in an environment where the CLI is installed and authenticated.

 ---